thanhtunguet/thanhtunguet.github.io/_posts/2024-08-25-proxying-maven-packages-with-nexus.md

 Proxying Maven repositories locally on your Nexus server provides significant advantages in terms of load times, access continuity, and security.
 By caching your dependencies locally, you can ensure faster builds, uninterrupted access to crucial packages, and a more secure development environment.
 With the provided script, setting up these proxied repositories is a straightforward process, allowing you to focus on what matters most—building great software.

+After configuring your Nexus server, be sure to update your Gradle configuration as outlined above.
 Should you encounter issues where dependencies are still being fetched from the original repositories, carefully review your Gradle and Android Studio configurations to ensure that everything is properly set up to use your Nexus repositories.